Atlanta Gold Mine Project

-Over 40,000m were drilled by Gold Fields, Kinross Gold and Meadow Bay Gold starting in the early 1990s.
+Over 40,000m of drilling was conducted by Gold Fields, Kinross, and Meadow Bay starting in the 1990s.

 Infrastructure & Permitting